Consensys/linea-monorepo/docs/architecture-description.md

 Sequencer in turn uses this information for inclusion logic, to include only profitable transactions and it adds last received extraData to the next block it seals.
 Once it gets inside a block, it's propagated to all the nodes on Linea via P2P as a block header's field.
-And since this info is on all the nodes, they can use this information to figure out, what's gas price for a given transaction that would make it includable on Linea.
-This currently is possible with Besu + Linea plugin with a custom linea_estimateGas method.
+And since this info is on all the nodes, they can use this information to figure out, what the gas price is for a given transaction that would make it includable on Linea.
+This currently is possible with Besu + Linea plugin with a custom `linea_estimateGas` method.

 ### Direct RPC calls
 For nodes that are reachable from Coordinator directly, it's possible to set legacy cost via `miner_setGasPrice` (Geth)